-CURRENTLY HOMELESS means that you or the person you are helping is sleeping in a car, sleeping outside, or sleeping in any other place not designed for or ordinarily used as a regular sleeping accommodation for human beings.
+LITERALLY HOMELESS means sleeping in a car, sleeping outside, or sleeping in any other place not designed for or ordinarily used as a regular sleeping accommodation for human beings.

-- You MUST be available to enter the Center when you are advised that there is an opening for you.
+You MUST be available to enter the Center if advised there is an opening for you.